So in the battle of almond butter vs peanut butter who is the king of the nuts?

 The Winner Revealed: Which is More Fattening?

-It has a better nutritional profile with fewer calories, fewer carbs, more protein, healthy fats, more fiber, and more vitamins and minerals.
+Almond butter is the best of the nut butters with better nutritional profile with fewer calories, fewer carbs, more protein, healthy fats, more fiber, and more vitamins and minerals.
 So in the big picture eating almond butter over peanut butter is going to better for weight loss.

 It’s best to eat nut butters sourced from raw nuts since you’ll be sparing yourself the oxidation that can occur during the heating and pasteurization process.
 But in the U.S. all almonds must be pasteurized so they’re not truly raw.